 Optional Garnish ideas

 - In a medium non-reactive saucepan combine the sugar, cornstarch, half and half, lemon zest, and lemon juice over medium-high heat, stirring often, until mixture starts to bubble.

-Once simmering, turn heat down to medium and cook for an additional 1 minute, whisking constantly.
+- Once simmering, turn heat down to medium and cook for an additional 1 minute, whisking constantly.
 NOTE: set a timer for 1 minute and DO NOT OVER COOK.
-Mixture should be thickened, creamy, and reduced in size (by about a 1/3).
+Mixture should be thickened and creamy.
 Remove saucepan from heat.

-‘Temper’ egg yolks by adding a spoonful of hot lemon mixture in to the egg yolks.
-Stirring constantly to incorporate.
-Repeat with one additional spoonful, stirring constantly; add the tempered eggs into lemon mixture.
+- ‘Temper’ egg yolks by adding a spoonful of hot lemon mixture in to the egg yolks.
+Whisk constantly to mix together.
+Repeat with one additional spoonful, whisking constantly; add the tempered eggs into lemon mixture.

 - Return pan to stovetop on medium heat and cook for an additional 90 seconds, stirring constantly.